Skip to content

 Templates are searched under the root directory of your Jinja FileSystemLoader (see Configuration).

-When PyJinHx finds a PascalCase tag, it chooses how to build the component instance:
+When PyJinHx encounters a PascalCase tag, it resolves the component in this order:

 from pyjinhx import BaseComponent, Renderer